aerovolts/python-scripts/README.md

 This simple script automates the conversion of Decimal Degrees and Degrees Minutes Seconds.
 To use it just follow the prompts in the terminal window.
 Text entries are case insensitive, but numerical entries must follow the displayed formats.

+## fizzbuzz.py

+My solution to the common FizzBuzz question.

 ## md5bot.py

 Generates an md5 hash of the current time and posts to Twitter using the tweepy library and Twitter API.